arpa2/tlspool/doc/identities.rst

 is left up to the confirmation mechanism, which is free to setup any such rules, or let a user make the choices.

-Confirmation means that a backcall is made to the client, to select the identity to use.
+Confirmation means that a backcall is made to the client, through the "lidentry" mechansim, to select the identity to use.
 The backcall puts the client in the position where it receives a suggested local identity, and is in the position to replace it.
 The mechanism is the same as used when no local identity was provided initially by the client,